CodeGrade/bottlenose/README.md

 ### Troubleshooting

-When you run `rake db:create`, and if you get the following error message:
+When you run `rails db:create`, and if you get the following error message:

 ```sh
 FATAL:  role "bottlenose" does not exist